-The "Conflict of Interest Management Policy for TORF" or the internal rules stipulate that QUICK and other parent companies shall report to QBS when they execute financial transactions related to TORF, and that QBS shall monitor the status of such transactions once a year and disclose the results as necessary.
+TORF" or the internal rules stipulate that QUICK and other parent companies shall report to QBS when they execute financial transactions related to TORF, and that QBS shall monitor the status of such transactions once a year and disclose the results as necessary.

 In addition, QUICK is continuously conducting training on insider trading prevention and other topics.
-As part of this training, QUICK plans to add precautions for trading financial instruments that use TORF as a reference rate from fiscal 2022.
+As part of this training, QUICK added precautions for trading financial instruments that use TORF as a reference rate.

-Management Policy for TORF" and confirmed that QUICK reports to QBS when it executes financial transactions related to TORF, and that QBS monitors the status of such transactions once a year and discloses the results as necessary.
+DTTL reviewed the "Conflict of Interest Management Policy for TORF" and confirmed that it stipulates that QUICK shall report to QBS when it executes financial transactions related to TORF, and that QBS monitors the status of such transactions once a year and discloses the results as necessary.

-DTTL also reviewed QUICK's bylaws and confirmed that they provide for the handling of financial transactions referencing to TORF benchmark.
+DTTL also reviewed QUICK's internal rules and confirmed that they provide for the handling of financial transactions referencing to TORF benchmark.